MicrosoftDocs/architecture-center/docs/guide/design-principles/design-for-operations.md

+---
+title: Design for operations
+description: Design an application so that the operations team has the tools they need
+layout: LandingPage
+---

 # Design for operations

-**Design an application so that the operations team has the tools they need.**
+## Design an application so that the operations team has the tools they need

 The cloud has dramatically changed the role of the operations team.
 They are no longer responsible for managing the hardware and infrastructure that hosts the application.
 That said, operations is still a critical part of running a successful cloud application.
 Some of the important functions of the operations team include: